leouieda/tesseroids/doc/usage.rst

 ----------------------------

 The -v flag enables printing of information messages to stderr.
-If ommited, only error messages will appear.
+If omitted, only error messages will appear.
 The -l flag enables logging of information and error messages to a file.

 Comments and provenance information